Blazemeter/taurus/site/dat/docs/Docker.md

 sudo docker run --rm -v /tmp/my-test:/bzt-configs:ro undera/bzt
 ```

 Make note that `/tmp/my-test` were passed in `-v` Docker option, it's crucial.
-Here's what happens inside container:
+Also note that you have to use `.yml` as config file extension.
+Here's [what happens](https://github.com/Blazemeter/taurus/blob/master/Dockerfile) inside container:
  1. Directory `/tmp/my-test` is mounted as `/bzt-configs`
  1. Current directory changed to `/bzt-configs`
  1. Taurus is started with following command: `bzt /bzt-configs/*.yml`